 The world-famous World’s Smallest Political Quiz is a fast, fun and accurate assessment of a person’s overall political views.
-The Quiz is composed of two parts: a new political map that is far more accurate than the old “Left versus Right” line, and ten questions on specific political issues to help a Quiz taker find his place on that new political map.
+The Quiz is composed of two parts: a political map that is far more informative than the old “Left versus Right” line, and ten questions on specific political issues to help a Quiz-taker find their place on the new political map.

-The Quiz political map is based on the “Nolan Chart” created in 1970 by David F. Nolan.
-In 1987 Advocates Founder Marshall Fritz created the World’s Smallest Political Quiz by adding ten questions to Nolan’s Chart, along with other refinements.
+The Quiz’s political map is based on the “Nolan Chart” created in 1970 by David F. Nolan.
+In 1987, Advocates Founder Marshall Fritz created the World’s Smallest Political Quiz by adding ten questions to Nolan’s chart, along with other refinements.

 Challenging the Simplistic “Left versus Right” Model of Politics

-The Quiz challenges the dominant “Left versus Right” political model.
-The Left versus Right model tries to categorize virtually all political opinion into either left and right.
-This model — still widely used today — is misleading and fatally flawed.
-It has no place for many millions of people who don’t fit neatly into some variant of liberal or conservative, left or right.
-In effect, it disenfranchises the tens of millions of Americans who don’t feel that “left,” “right,” “liberal,” “conservative,” etc. accurately describe their views.
+The Quiz challenges the traditional “Left versus Right” political model.
+The Left versus Right model tries to categorize virtually all political opinions into either left and right.
+This model is misleading and fatally flawed.
+It has no place for many millions of people who don’t fit neatly into some variant of liberal (progressive) or conservative, left or right.
+In effect, it disenfranchises the tens of millions of Americans who don’t think “left” or “right,” “liberal/progressive” or “conservative,” accurately describe their views.

 Thomas Jefferson, for example, wouldn’t fit comfortably on either left or right.
-Neither would Jesse Ventura or Ron Paul, or even Donald Trump, Joe Biden or Clint Eastwood.
-America’s real political spectrum is more complex than the simplistic left versus right model allows.
+Neither would Bernie Sanders, Alexandria Ocasio-Cortez, or Ron Paul, or even Donald Trump, Joe Biden or Clint Eastwood.
+America’s real political spectrum is much more complicated.
+And we challenge viewers to appreciate that diversity.

-Nor does the Left versus Right model give any useful insight into the differences between the various political categories.
-It doesn’t tell us what the important differences are between liberals, conservatives, libertarians, independents, statists, and so on.
-In fact, it tells us nothing of the views of these and other groups.
+The Left versus Right model doesn’t give any useful insight into the differences between the various political categories.
+It doesn’t tell us what the important differences are between liberal-progressives, conservatives, moderates, libertarians, and authoritarians.

 The Theory Behind the Quiz Model

 The Quiz model is far more inclusive and accurate, despite only including two dimensions.
-It is based on the idea that virtually all political issues can be divided into two broad categories: Economic and Personal.
+It is based on the idea that the majority of political issues can be divided broadly into two categories: Economic and Personal.

 The Personal category includes what you do in relationships, in self-expression, and in general what you do with your own body and mind.
 Examples of personal activities: marriage; choosing what books you read and movies you watch; what foods, medicines, and drugs you choose to consume; sports; your religious choices; organizations you join; who you choose to associate with.

-The Economic category includes what you do as a producer and consumer — what you can buy, sell, produce.
-Where you work, who you hire, what you do with your money.
+The Economic category includes what you do as a producer and consumer — what you can buy, sell, or produce.
+Where you work, who you hire, or what you do with your money.
 Examples of economic activity: starting a business; buying a home; constructing a building; purchasing groceries; working in an office—in essence, the trading of goods and services.

 Since most government activity occurs in these two major areas, political positions can be defined and compared by determining how much government control a person favors in these two areas.